How Restaurants Got So Loud

 Absorptive design found its way first into schools and offices, where acoustics products were marketed as essential to creating quieter interiors and thus more efficient and less distraction-prone workers (or students).
 These products were advertised as “sound-conditioning” devices that would purify an environment of “unnatural” sounds.
 In catalogs for commercial and home interiors, sound-absorptive surfaces were linked directly to comfort, sophistication, and luxury.

-Today’s interior designs are often seen as throwbacks to classic mid-century modern spaces—sparse and sleek, with hardwood floors, colorful Danish chairs with tapered legs seated beside long, light-colored wood tables.
+Today’s interior designs are often seen as throwbacks to classic mid-century-modern spaces—sparse and sleek, with hardwood floors and colorful Danish chairs with tapered legs seated beside long, light-colored wood tables.
 The contemporary revival of this style tends to highlight these features to excess.
 However, photographs of restaurants from the 1950s through the 1970s reveal that interiors were opulent in the more luxurious lounges and supper clubs.
-Trends today’s diners associate with luxury, such as hard surfaces and open kitchens, were, in mid-century, mainly relegated to lowbrow spaces like cafes, cafeterias, and diners.
-The finest eateries—like French and specialty restaurants, exclusive lounges, and cocktail bars—were the most highly ornamented and plush.
+Trends that today’s diners associate with luxury, such as hard surfaces and open kitchens, were, in mid-century, mainly relegated to lowbrow spaces such as cafés, cafeterias, and diners.
+The finest eateries—such as French and specialty restaurants, exclusive lounges, and cocktail bars—were the most highly ornamented and plush.
 Even high-modernist interiors made extensive use of soft goods, including cloth tablecloths, heavy drapes, carpeted floors, and upholstered seating.
-Across the board, mid-century restaurants had low ceilings, often with acoustic ceiling tile.
+Across the board, mid-century restaurants had low ceilings, often with acoustic ceiling tiles.

 Until the mid-1970s, fine dining was associated with ornate, plush fussiness, not stark minimalism.
-In her book Smart Casual: The Transformation of Gourmet Restaurant Style in America, the design historian Alison Pearlman attributes this choice to the influence of rated French restaurants like Manhattan’s Le Pavillon.
+In her book Smart Casual: The Transformation of Gourmet Restaurant Style in America, the design historian Alison Pearlman attributes this choice to the influence of top-rated French restaurants such as Manhattan’s Le Pavillon.
 Pearlman writes of the decor: “Abundant flower displays, chandeliers and/or sconces, velvet curtains and/or damask wall treatments, tablecloths, and formally structured place settings of fine china and crystal were still typical.”
-Those choices produced a different acoustic environment.
-“Sound levels were low enough to magnify not only the tink-tink of glasses and silver but also the manners faux pas.”
+Those choices produced a different acoustic environment: “Sound levels were low enough to magnify not only the tink-tink of glasses and silver but also the manners faux pas.”

 Since then, Pearlman argues, restaurants have become more and more casual, severing the link between luxurious interiors and highbrow taste.
-It started in the mid-1970s, when highly rated restaurants began to integrate lowbrow influences like country-farmhouse decor, along with the atmosphere and casual serving styles of cafés and brasseries.
-Pearlman traces the origin of highbrow minimalism to the restaurant Michael’s, which opened in Santa Monica, California in 1979.
+It started in the mid-1970s, when highly rated restaurants began to integrate lowbrow influences such as country-farmhouse decor, along with the atmosphere and casual serving styles of cafés and brasseries.
+Pearlman traces the origin of highbrow minimalism to the restaurant Michael’s, which opened in Santa Monica, California, in 1979.
 Sparsely decorated inside a modernist house from the 1930s, Michael’s also began to sever the link between fussy table service and fine dining: Its cheery, attentive staff all wore Ralph Lauren polo shirts.

 Another feature of today’s restaurants that greatly increases the loudness inside are open kitchens—where the making of the food is on full display.
 This design used to be relegated to the lowly diner.
 But fine-dining restaurants began to expose their kitchens during the 1970s and early ’80s; Pearlman attributes the trend to Wolfgang Puck (though he didn’t invent the idea).
 Puck’s restaurant Spago, which opened in 1982, was one of the first high-profile restaurants to feature a centrally located brick oven, and was met with widespread critical acclaim.
 Other design trends that increased the volume of eating establishments also got their start at this time, including the communal table and full-service bar dining.

 Bars and restaurants continued to merge through the 1990s and 2000s, and that’s a big reason restaurants, on the whole, got noticeably louder.
-Bars are raucous, and they present a different dining atmosphere than the typical sit-down restaurants.
-As the bar and dining spaces began to occupy the same space, their clientele and atmospheres combine, and the result is a lot louder.
+Bars are raucous, and they present a different dining atmosphere from typical sit-down restaurants.
+As the bar and dining area began to occupy the same space, their clientele and atmospheres combined, and the result was a lot louder than either one alone.
 Open-concept restaurants and warehouse-style gourmet food courts have made dining out more casual and communal, but getting rid of the walls, ceilings, and soft goods that once defined luxury have also made them noisier.

 That’s because loud restaurants are more profitable.

 According to Pearlman, the haute-casual dining trend also helps restaurateurs run bigger and more successful businesses.
 Constructing interiors out of hard surfaces makes them easier (and thus cheaper) to clean.
-Eschewing ornate décor, linens, table settings, and dishware makes for fewer materials to wash or replace.
+Eschewing ornate decor, linens, table settings, and dishware makes for fewer items to wash or replace.
 Reducing table service means fewer employees and thus lower overhead.
 And as many writers have noted, loud restaurants also encourage profitable dining behavior.
 Noise encourages increased alcohol consumption and produces faster diner turnover.
 More people drinking more booze produces more revenue.
 Knowing this, some restaurateurs even make their establishments louder than necessary in an attempt to maximize profits.

 Beyond the cost in dollars, diners also pay this price in other ways.
-Noise levels like the ones I recorded are linked to unhealthy food choices and excessive alcohol consumption, for one.
-But they also pose an occupational hazard to the staff that has to withstand such loudness for hours at a time.
+Noise levels such as the ones I recorded are linked to unhealthy food choices and excessive alcohol consumption, for one.
+But they also pose an occupational hazard to the staff members who have to withstand such loudness for hours at a time.
 For those working back-to-back shifts, exposure to these high sound levels could even violate occupational work and safety laws.

 Read: The sound that comes from nowhere